fsprojects/FAKE/help/markdown/core-targets.md

 ## Final targets

 Final targets can be used for TearDown functionality.
-These targets will be executed even if the build fails but have to be activated via ActivateFinalTarget().
+These targets will be executed even if the build fails but have to be activated via ActivateFinal().

-	FinalTarget "CloseSomePrograms" (fun _ ->
+	Target.CreateFinal "CloseSomePrograms" (fun _ ->
 		// close stuff and release resources
 	)

-	// Activate FinalTarget somewhere during build
+	// Activate Final target somewhere during build Target.ActivateFinal "CloseSomePrograms"
-	ActivateFinalTarget "CloseSomePrograms"

 ## Build failure targets

 Build failure targets can be used to execute tasks after a build failure.
-These targets will be executed only after a build failure but have to be activated via ActivateBuildFailureTarget().
+These targets will be executed only after a build failure but have to be activated via ActivateBuildFailure().

-	BuildFailureTarget "ReportErrorViaMail" (fun _ ->
+	CreateBuildFailure "ReportErrorViaMail" (fun _ ->
 		// send mail about the failure
 	)

-	// Activate BuildFailureTarget somewhere during build
+	// Activate Build Failure Target somewhere during build ActivateBuildFailure "ReportErrorViaMail"
-	ActivateBuildFailureTarget "ReportErrorViaMail"

 ## Visualising target dependencies